Kant

 - ChrysippusKEEL

-Second founder of Stoicism — propositional logic, fate, and assent.
+The second founder of Stoicism, who built out its propositional logic, its fate, and its theory of assent.

 - Al-FarabiLIGHTHOUSE